m0kr4n3/New_Mark_Checker/README.md

-# check_new_mark
+# New_Mark_Checker
-a small automation script using Python and Selenium, in order to login on talents.esi.dz and check for last released marks
+A small automation script using Selenium, in order to login on [talents.esi.dz](https://talents.esi.dz/) and check for last released mark.